 Her conciliation, Obama’s too, was an abdication, says Gessen, and I can’t say I disagree.
 This is not an ordinary defeat to an ordinary opponent.
 We need to sustain the norms of civil society – peaceful transfer of power and such – while saying loud and clear that the other party is an enemy to those norms.

 Gessen sees us headed for an autocracy like that of Putin’s Russia.
-I hope she’s wrong.
+I hope they’re wrong.
 I hope the inertia of a massive civil service, and the dispersal of so much of governance to the several states, and the moral competence of ordinary women and men in positions of care and stewardship, will get us through.
 But honestly I’m scared shitless.

 Scared whatever scale I look at this catastrophe on.
 Attacks on people of colour and queer folk on a steep rise right this very moment.
 Sea level rise getting locked in that’ll straiten human and non-human life the planet round for millennia.
 Attacks, autocracy, apocalypse.